spiral/docs/framework/bootloaders.md

 }
 ```

-Bootloaders make such definitions easier, faster and provide ability to merge multiple bindings into one bucket:
+Bootloaders make such definitions easier, faster and provide a way to merge multiple bindings into one group:

 ```php
 class SomeBootloader extends Bootloader